johngkathe/GraalVMTest/README.md

 To get Node.js functionality for JavaScript, the following steps must be taken, as shown in Oracle's documentation: https://github.com/oracle/graaljs/tree/master/docs/user

-I used the cross-env library from npm (https://www.npmjs.com/package/cross-env) to enable cross OS command line functionality for my script to call the NODE_PATH in package.json, which replaces the native Node path with the GraalVM Node path as follows:
+I used the cross-env package from npm (https://www.npmjs.com/package/cross-env) to enable cross OS command line functionality for my script to call the NODE_PATH in package.json, which replaces the native Node path with the GraalVM Node path as follows:

 (Naturally, you would change the path to fit your file path)